tektechnologies/Instructor-Prep/201/class-07.md

 - notice that it say's Pet outside the object braces.
 - Try a different dog,
 - console.log is something we write some times.
 - What do we do  =  when we want to give a function information?
 - In general if we have a function and we want to provide information to those functions.
   We pass inbetween parathesis.
 - What do we call those thing in the parathesis.?????????????
-- In general we call them parameters, to give the function information so that it can run.
+- We call them parameters, to give the function information so that it can run.
 - So, we will take in the values that we want as parameters to out functions.
 ![Screen Shot](consoleParameter.png)